HomeEducationBachelor

 English language programme in an international environment

-The program in Applied Industrial Electronics is an English language programme that takes place in an international environment and is offered internationally.
-This means that in addition to your academic competencies you also develop your language skills.
+The programme in Applied Industrial Electronics is an English-language programme that takes place in an international environment and is offered internationally.
+This means that, in addition to your academic competencies, you will also develop your language skills.
 The international environment can also provide you with intercultural competences that will serve you well in your future career.

-This is a full-time study programme, which is characterised by problem based project work.
-You will be working closely with other students most of the time, and you are required to be present at the university on a daily basis and spend a vast majority of your day there.
+This is a full-time study programme, and it entails problem-based project work.
+You will be working closely with other students most of the time, and you will be required to be present at the university on a daily basis and for the vast majority of the day.

-With a Bachelor's degree in Applied Industrial Electronics, you have several different options of studying for a postgraduate degree:
+A Bachelor's degree in Applied Industrial Electronics, will offer you several different options to study for a postgraduate degree:

 Studying at AAU

-At each semester, courses constitute half the study time, while the other half is spent on project work in self-selected groups – often working closely with research environments and/or companies.
-In conjunction with your group, you use theories and methods to solve a problem from the real world.
-In all semesters, you have the opportunity to do projects with experimental setups in laboratories.
+On each semester, courses constitute half the study time, while the other half is spent on project work in self-selected groups – often working closely with research environments and/or companies.
+In conjunction with your group, you will apply theories and methods to solve a problem from the real world.
+On all semesters, you will have an opportunity to do projects with experimental setups in laboratories.

-During the programme, activities will be arranged such as field trips to various industrial companies as well as guest lectures with people from industry who talk about the development of the electronics and power electronics area and about the practical systems and projects, they are working on.
+During the programme, activities will be arranged such as field trips to various industrial companies and guest lectures, at which people from industry will talk about developments in electronics and power electronics and about the practical systems and projects they are working on.

-In the first four semesters, you get a broad introduction to the disciplines, which includes basic courses in electronic systems, microprocessors, programming, mechanics and control systems.
+The first four semesters will give you, a broad introduction to the disciplines, including basic courses on electronic systems, microprocessors, programming, mechanics and control systems.

-In the fifth and sixth semesters, you follow your chosen specialisation.
-In the following sections, you can read more about the content of each semester.
+In the fifth and sixth semesters, you will follow your chosen specialisation.

 Combination and postgraduate options